metafates/mangal/README.md

 [downloader]
 # Custom download path, can be either relative (to the current directory) or absolute
-# You can use environment variable $HOME to refer to user's home directory
-# If environment variable "MANGAL_DOWNLOAD_PATH" is set, then it will be used instead
 path = '.'

 # How chapters should be named when downloaded